ylxdzsw/RedisAlchemy.jl/README.md

 ### Connections

 RedisAlchemy.jl provides two connection type: `RedisConnection` and `RedisConnectionPool`.
+They are interchangeable in all APIs.

 ```
 conn = RedisConnection(host="127.0.0.1", port=6379, password="", db=0)
 connpool = RedisConnectionPool(10, host="127.0.0.1", port=6379, password="", db=0)
 ```

 the first argument of `RedisConnectionPool` is the max connection number.
-All the arguments above are the default value, which can be ommited.
+All the arguments above are the defaults, thus can be ommited.

 In most cases, you don't have to use the connection pool.
 However, when using `RedisPipe` or somthing like this, which blocks the socket, you must use pools to circumvent dead locks.